radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 Connections made internally, when RadiantOne is a client to itself, are configured with a default idle timeout length of 6 hours.
 This value is configurable in ZooKeeper.
 From the Main Control Panel -> ZooKeeper tab, navigate to /radiantone/v1/cluster/config/vds_server.conf.
 Click Edit Mode and locate the "idleTimeoutForLocalConnection" property.
 Define the idle timeout value (in seconds) for this property.
 Click **Save**.

+>[!warning]
->[!warning] the idleTimeoutForLocalConnection property must always be greater than the [Global Idle Timeout](limits#idle-timeout), otherwise the Global Idle Timeout takes precedence for closing the internal connections as well as the external (client) connections.
+>The idleTimeoutForLocalConnection property must always be greater than the [Global Idle Timeout](limits#idle-timeout), otherwise the Global Idle Timeout takes precedence for closing the internal connections as well as the external (client) connections.